TherinS/Pystromo/Pystromo_install_script/pystromo-60-install-README.txt

 	You may need to make it executable first:
 	$ sudo chmod +x pystromo_60_install_v2.sh

-To create a launcher in Application menus (optional):
+To create a launcher in Application menus:
 4)Copy Pystromo-60-launcher.desktop to $HOME/.local/share/applications
 	-You may need to create the 'applications' folder first:
     $ mkdir -p $HOME/.local/share/applications